clicon/clixon/doc/scaling/large-lists.md

 ## 1. Background

 Clixon can handle large configurations.
-Here, large number of elements in a "flat" list is presented.
+Here, measurements using a large number of elements in a simple "flat" list is analysed.
+This includes starting up with alarge existing database; initializing an empty database with a large number of entries, accessing single entries with a large database, etc.

+In short, the results show a linear dependency on the number of entries.
+This is OK for startup scenarions, but single-enrty (transactional) operations need improvement.

 There are other scaling usecases, such as large configuratin "depth", large number of requesting clients, etc.

 Thanks to [Netgate](www.netgate.com) for supporting this work.